ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 We ended up taking 183rd overall out of 1100+ entries, which I think is excellent considering our very novice skills in this realm.
 What I learned was:

-- Everything takes more time than you think
+- Everything takes more time than you think, even if you know what you're doing
--
+- Working on a team is both rewarding and stressful.
+It was a great opportunity to teach my wife some principles of the Godot Engine, as she had never used it before, nor ever really programmed anything.
+- Being okay with "good enough

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTU0ODk1MDgsLTEwNTA2NzM0NzUsNj
+eyJoaXN0b3J5IjpbLTE3MDUyODIyMDIsLTEwNTA2NzM0NzUsNj
 c0NzMxNDg2LC02NTM3MzI0MTEsOTkxMzczOTgzXX0=
 -->